An Introduction to Asana

 Workzone is an Asana alternative for marketing teams, ad agencies and other organizations that manage a lot of projects.
 The software has been around for a couple of decades, which shows that they’ve been doing something right.
 Workzone has more features than some entry-level project management software solutions and is easier to use than Asana.
 It offers budget management, collaborative tools, Gantt charts, portfolio management and works best with traditional methodologies.

 However, it’s not designed to work within an agile framework, which many teams prefer.
-There’s also no kanban tool for visualizing workflows.
-Workload tracking is less than ideal, as it doesn’t display cumulative hours for team members.
-There have also been complaints about its interface and usability needing improvement.
-There are no project templates that help to set up the software, which requires an involved manual setup.
-But if you find that its feature set meets your niche, give it a try.
+There’s also no kanban board tool for visualizing workflows.
+Workload and time tracking is less than ideal, as it doesn’t display cumulative hours for team members.
+There have also been complaints about its user interface needing improvement.
+Workzone doesn’t offer anything like Asana templates to help set up the software, which requires an involved manual setup.
+But if you find that its feature set meets your niche, give this Asana alternative a try.

-Teamwork is a simpler solution than Asana, which makes it easy to use.
-It’s meant for teams that are more interested in a simple user interface and clean design than complex project management widgets.
+Teamwork is a simpler alternative to Asana, which focuses on team collaboration.
+It’s meant for teams that are more interested in a simple user interface and clean design than a complex project management software.
 Because of this it appeals to those who work in an agile framework with tools like kanban boards and work management features.
 Teamwork is not one software, but a suite of different ones, including Teamwork Projects, Teamwork Desk (for help desk) and Teamwork Chat.
 This creates flexibility, but also confusion.

 The software itself often crosses the line from simple to generic.
 It’s a one-size-fits-all solution that in trying to be everything lacks advanced Gantt charts or other time tracking, task management and project planning features.
 Also, Teamwork Projects can make it difficult to set up projects, add tasks, set start and end dates and then assign those tasks to team members.
-If you find that you don’t need specialized features, this may be the tool for you.
+If you find that you don’t need specialized project management features, this may be the best Asana alternative for you.

 Another Asana alternative is Todoist.
-As the name suggests, this is a great app for tackling your to-do list.
+As the name suggests, this is a great app for tackling your to-do task lists.
 Todoist is focused solely on task management, which makes it an ideal tool for people looking to prioritize tasks and get productive without learning to use more complex project planning software.
 It’s easy to add tasks and recurring due dates.
 Plus you can view all your tasks at once to get a bird’s eye view.
 Their favorites function helps users keep key projects, labels or filters upfront, so they don’t fall through the cracks.
 Tasks can also be shared, which makes this more than a grocery list app.

 However, since you can only view tasks as a list, it lacks basic functionality to be an effective project management app.
-There’s no calendar view or a kanban board to facilitate workflow.
+There’s no Gantt charts, calendar view or a kanban board to facilitate workflow.
 In addition, projects can’t have due dates, only individual tasks, and you can’t mark a project as complete.
 There is a free version, but it’s limited.
-The paid version gives you more bells and whistles, which makes this a great free alternative, but if you’re going to pony up cash, then you’d do better elsewhere.
+The paid version gives you more bells and whistles, which makes this a great free Asana alternative, but if you’re going to pony up cash, then you’d do better with other Asana competitors.

-If you’re looking for an Asana alternative, look no further than ProjectManager.com.
-While there are plenty of software solutions that do what Asana does and more, none of them have the array of features that make ProjectManager.com the go-to tool for all your work management and project management needs.
+If you’re looking for the best Asana alternative, look no further than ProjectManager.
+While there are plenty of software alternatives that do what Asana does and more, none of them have the array of features that make ProjectManager the go-to tool for all your work management and project management needs.
 Manage your tasks on a Gantt chart, kanban board, list or calendar, collaborate with team members and track progress with a real-time dashboard and one-click reporting.
-Try ProjectManager.com today with our 30-day free trial and compare it against other Asana alternatives.
+Try ProjectManager today with our 30-day free trial and compare it against other Asana alternatives.